Middle School (6-8)

 Language Arts (Reading, Literature, Spelling, Grammar, Handwriting, and Essay Writing)

-In middle school, the focus is less on phonics and more on sentence structure, fluid reading, comprehension, analyzing, and writing.
+In middle school, the focus is on sentence structure, fluid reading, comprehension, analyzing, and writing.
 The works of William Shakespeare are taught in all grades.

-Instead of using Saxon Math, we switch to Math 1, 2, 3, and algebra textbooks by Macdougal.
+We switch to Math 1, 2, 3, and algebra textbooks by Holt McDougal.

-Becoming an academic subject in middle school, we have a designated Bible teacher to help guide the students in a deeper study of God’s word as well as His work in their lives and our world.
+Bible is an academic subject in middle school.
+We have a designated Bible teacher to help guide the students in a deeper study of God’s word, as well as His work in their lives and our world.
 We also facilitate their understanding of Christ like relationships with each other.
-Our 8th grade students embark on a biblical worldview project that helps them define their own relationship to Christ, their beliefs, and serves to enable their transition from PCS to their next step in high school.
+Our 8th grade students embark on a biblical worldview project that helps them define their own beliefs and relationship to Christ, and serves to enable their transition from PCS to high school.
 Above all, we want our middle school students to love Jesus and His word.

-The chronological study of History that began in 4th grade continues through middle school, along with enlarging their view of the world geographically.
-We include many field trips in the study of History, including an overnight stay for 7th and 8th grade to either Washington, DC or Charleston, SC.
+The chronological study of History that began in 4th grade continues through middle school, along with an enlarged view of world geographically.
+We include field trips to help study History, including an overnight stay for 7th and 8th grade to either Washington, DC, or Charleston, SC.